Jeffrey Dahmer: College and Army service

 Six weeks after the murder of Hicks, Dahmer's father and his fiancée returned to his home, where they discovered Dahmer living alone.
 That August, Dahmer enrolled at Ohio State University (OSU), hoping to major in business.
 Dahmer's sole term at OSU was completely unproductive, largely because of his persistent alcohol abuse.
 He received failing grades in Introduction to Anthropology, Classical Civilizations, and Administrative Science.
-The only course Dahmer was successful at was Riflery, having received a B− grade.
+The only course Dahmer was successful at was Riflery, where he received a B− grade.
 His overall GPA was 0.45/4.0.
-On one occasion, Lionel paid a surprise visit to his son, only to find his room strewn with empty liquor bottles.
+On one occasion, Lionel paid a surprise visit to his son, only to find his dormitory room strewn with empty liquor bottles.
 Despite his father having paid in advance for the second term, Dahmer dropped out of OSU after just three months.

 In January 1979, on his father's urging, Dahmer enlisted in the United States Army.
 He underwent basic training at Fort McClellan in Anniston, Alabama, before training as a medical specialist at Fort Sam Houston in San Antonio, Texas.
 He was occasionally reprimanded for intoxication while stationed at Fort Sam Houston.
 On one occasion, an instance of insubordination resulted in his entire platoon being punished, earning Dahmer a severe beating from his fellow recruits.

-On July 13, 1979, Dahmer was deployed to Baumholder, West Germany, where he served as a combat medic in 2nd Battalion, 68th Armored Regiment, 8th Infantry Division.
+On July 13, 1979, Dahmer was deployed to Baumholder, West Germany, where he served as a combat medic in the 2nd Battalion, 68th Armored Regiment, 8th Infantry Division.
 According to published reports, in Dahmer's first year of service, he was an "average or slightly above average" soldier.

-Owing to Dahmer's alcohol abuse, his performance deteriorated and, in March 1981, he was deemed unsuitable for military service and was later discharged from the Army.
+Owing to Dahmer's alcohol abuse, his performance deteriorated, and, in March 1981, he was deemed unsuitable for military service and was later discharged from the Army.
 He received an honorable discharge, as his superiors did not believe that any problems Dahmer had in the Army would be applicable to civilian life.

-On March 24, 1981, Dahmer was sent to Fort Jackson, South Carolina, for debriefing and provided with a plane ticket to travel anywhere in the country.
+On March 24, 1981, Dahmer was sent to Fort Jackson in South Carolina for debriefing and provided with a plane ticket to travel anywhere in the country.
 Dahmer later told police he felt he could not return home to face his father, so he opted to travel to Miami Beach, Florida, both because he was "tired of the cold" and in an attempt to live by his own means.
 In Florida, Dahmer found a job at a delicatessen and rented a room in a nearby motel.
 He spent most of his salary on alcohol and was soon evicted from the motel for non-payment.
 Dahmer initially spent his evenings on the beach as he continued to work at the sandwich shop until phoning his father and asking to return to Ohio in September of the same year.